BCCheungGit/ocm-checkin-app/README.md

 In the future this app may become the official app of OCM, and will no longer only provide support for login and registration.

+Initially was meant to be an Android/ios app, but made into a web application.
+An android/ios version will be released if the app receives positive feedback from church members.

 ## Technologies Used:
 - React JS (Native)
 - Firebase